Skilled Criminal Defense Attorney Contact Us to Discuss Your Case

 Lubbock Non-Disclosure Lawyer

-Applying for a New Job?
-Consider Filing for a Non-Disclosure First.
+Considering a New Job?
+File for a Non-Disclosure First!

 Non-disclosure paperworkIf you have a criminal record for certain offenses and have successfully completed the deferred adjudication, you may be able to file a petition for a non-disclosure.
 A non-disclosure does not destroy your criminal records or even expunge a past conviction, but it prevents the police and courts from sharing your record with the public.